that explain dark matter

 where FG is the effective gravitational force, GN is Newton's constant, c is the speed of light, M is ordinary baryonic mass of the gravitational source, r is the distance between the source mass and the place that the gravitational force is measured, and a is a physical constant that is the counterpart of a0 in MOND (that should in principle be possible to derive from Newton's constant) which is equal to 4*10−44 m−3s2.

-Thus, the self-interaction term that modifies is proportionate to (GNM)1/2/r.
+Thus, the self-interaction term that it modifies is proportionate to (GNM)1/2/r.
 So, it is initially much smaller that the first order Newtonian gravity term, but it declines more slowly than the Newtonian term until it is predominant.

 The first article in the series by Deur on gravity is: